cjudkins/zmk-config/readme.md

 The System layer provides Function keys  as well as hardware features such as bluetooth.
 I've added extra function keys wherever there was an open spot -- they essentially act as assignable macro keys in whatever software is being used.

-What happened to F13 F14 F15?
+What happened to `F13 F14 F15`?
 On macOS, these keys overlap with PrntScrn, Insert, and PauseBreak.
-This overlap causes conflicts when assigning them as shortcuts and hotkeys, and therefore  aren't included in the keymap.
+This causes conflicts when assigning them as shortcuts and hotkeys, and therefore  aren't included in the keymap.